corefan/xenko-docs/en/manual/graphics/graphics-compositor/index.md

 2. transparent objects
 3. [post effects](../post-effects/index.md)

-The forward renderer is also where you set VR options.
-For more information, see [Virtual reality](../../virtual-reality/index.md).
+The forward renderer is also where you set [virtual reality](../../virtual-reality/index.md) options.
 You configure the forward renderer properties in the **forward entry node**.

 ### Debug renderer